-Abovesaid practical solution was evaluated by the Administration and as a result of the situation of the health emergency declared under COVID-19, there are no significant impacts on the consolidated interim financial statements due to the application of this practical solution.
+Above said practical solution was evaluated by the Management and as a result of the situation of the health emergency declared under COVID-19, there are no significant impacts on the consolidated financial statements due to the application of this practical solution.

-(b) New rules and amendments not yet adopted by the Corporation
+(b) New standards, interpretations and amendments issued but not yet adopted by the Corporation

-New standards, interpretations and amendments have been published, which are not effective for the period ended September 30, 2021, and have not been adopted in advance by the Company.
+New standards, interpretations and amendments have been published, which are not effective for the period ended December 31, 2021, and have not been early adopted by the Corporation.
 The main changes to these new rules are presented below:

-Benchmark Interest Rate Reform - Phase 2 - Amendments to IFRS 9 Financial Instruments, IAS 39 Financial Instruments: recognition and measurement, IFRS 7 Financial Instruments: disclosure, IFRS 4 Insurance Contracts and IFRS 16 Leases: in August of 2020, the Board issued amendments that complement those issued in 2019, on topics discussed that could affect financial information during the reform of a benchmark interest rate, including the effects of changes in contractual cash flows, coverage, insurance and leasing contracts arising from the replacement of a benchmark interest rate with an alternative benchmark rate.
+Benchmark Interest Rate Reform - Phase 2 - Amendments to IFRS 9 Financial Instruments, IAS 39 Financial Instruments: recognition and measurement, IFRS 7 Financial Instruments: disclosure, IFRS 4 Insurance Contracts and IFRS 16 Leases: in August 2020, the Board issued amendments that complement those issued in 2019, on topics discussed that could affect financial information during the reform of a benchmark interest rate, including the effects of changes in contractual cash flows, coverage, insurance and leasing contracts arising from the replacement of a benchmark interest rate with an alternative benchmark rate.

-Affected entities need to disclose information about the nature and extent of the risks arising from the IBOR reform to which the entity is exposed, how the entity manages those risks, and the entity's progress in completing the transition to benchmark rates. alternatives and how you manage that transition.
+Affected entities need to disclose information about the nature and extent of the risks arising from the IBOR reform to which the entity is exposed, how the entity manages those risks, and the entity's progress in completing the transition to benchmark rates. alternatives and how they manage that transition.